Welcome to ProGenaCell Restorative Medicine

-ProGenaCell neuronal stem cells release a variety of trophic factors, growth factors and cytokines known to enhance the reparative brain process.
-Direct replacement of cells with functional connections is less likely given the complexity of neural networks and the short time frame in which improvement is seen.
+ProGenaCell products release a variety of trophic factors, growth factors, and cytokines known to enhance the restore brain process.
+Various treatments have been used by clinicians to limit brain cell damage and reduce its symptoms.
+Their unique differentiation, unlimited multiplication properties make them an idea in the application of restorative medicines.
+Our products differentiate into areas of the body in needing of repair, restoring damaged cells, and helping in resuming the function of the damaged organs under suitable conditions.
+Direct replacement of neuronal cells with functional connections is less likely given the complexity of neural networks and the short time frame in which improvement is seen.
 Multiple mechanisms may work in some cases contributing to overall functional improvement.
 In the acute to subacute phase after stroke, the intravenous route might be best as a neuroprotective or anti-inflammatory strategy.
 At later time intervals, intrathecal routes might be preferable to better reach ischemic areas and deliver trophic factors.
-In chronic stroke, direct intracerebral injection is more preferable for delivery cells to brain areas surrounding infarction capable of enhancing recovery.
-Our physicians implanted cells subduralLy overcoming technical difficulties in several cases.
+In a chronic stroke, direct intracerebral injection is more preferable for delivery cells to brain areas surrounding infarction capable of enhancing recovery.

-Freezing stem cells causes progressive injury during each of its three phases: 1) cooling 2) maintenance in the cold, and 3) rewarming.
-In addition to metabolic imbalances, measurable changes also occur in the cell and its organelle membrane lipid domains.
-These structural characteristics (transitions) result in a change in membrane fluidity from preferred liquid-crystalline state to less preferred solid gel state thus yielding a "leaky" membranous state.
+Freezing restorative fresh products causes progressive damage during each of its three development phases: 1) cooling 2) more cooling, and 3) thawing.
+In addition to metabolic imbalances, measurable changes occur in the organelle membrane (lipid domains).
+These structural characteristics (transitions) result in a change in membrane fluidity from an ideal liquid-crystalline state to a far less preferred solid gel state; yielding a "leaky" membranous state.

-Moreover, a cascade of damaging cellular events generally occur, including:
+Moreover, a cascade of damaging events generally occurs, including:

 - Activation/leakage of lysosomal lipoprotein.